 Whenever you face Windows update installation problems the first thing you must Run the built-in Windows Update Troubleshooter.
-Run this tool scan for problems that prevent Windows update to install, and check Windows update and its related services if found anything wrong the tool automatically try to resolve it.
+Run this tool to scan for problems that prevent Windows updates from installing, and check Windows updates and its related services if anything is wrong the tool automatically tries to resolve it.

 - Firstly, go to the Start menu and click on the Settings menu from the list.